niko-korosec-student/ROS2-Bootcamp/notes/ROS Workshop.md

 fi
 ```

-his script starts with `#!/bin/bash` to run it with Bash. `source /opt/ros/jazzy/setup.bash` loads the base ROS 2 environment, while the `if` block checks for and sources your workspace setup (`/home/ws/install/setup.bash`) if it exists.
+This script starts with `#!/bin/bash` to run it with Bash. `source /opt/ros/jazzy/setup.bash` loads the base ROS 2 environment, while the `if` block checks for and sources your workspace setup (`/home/ws/install/setup.bash`) if it exists.
 Together, this ensures every terminal automatically has ROS 2 and your workspace packages ready, so you can run nodes and access messages without manually sourcing each time.

 Make the script executable: